Davasny/opencode-telegram-notification-plugin/README.md

 ## Environment Variables

-Copy `.env.local` and fill in the required values:
+Copy `.env.example` to `.env.local` and fill in the required values:

 | Variable | Description |
 |----------|-------------|